top of page

 Imagine…

 You’re about to do some nice shopping.
 New shoes, new shirt, new stuff, new life.
 You need this.
-You enter a local shopping mall and search for your favorite shop.
+You enter a local shopping mall and search for your favourite shop.
 It’s on the first floor.
 Brilliant.
 You head towards the escalator.
 But wait.
 It’s not moving!
 Broken.
 Out of order.
 Done.

 No worries.
 You can climb it up like the regular stairs.
 You put your right foot on the first stair and then you…